pgjdbc/pgjdbc/docs/content/documentation/use.md

 ## Loading the Driver

 Applications do not need to explicitly load the org.postgresql.
-Driver class because the pgjdbc driver jar supports the Java Service Provider mechanism.
+Driver class because the pgJDBC driver jar supports the Java Service Provider mechanism.
 The driver will be loaded by the JVM when the application connects to PostgreSQL™ (as long as the driver's jar file is on the classpath).

 > **NOTE**
 >